RomanLut/hx-esp32-cam-fpv/README.md

 ## Adaptive compression

 With the same JPEG compression level the size of a frame can vary a lot depending on scenery.
 A lot means order of 5 or more.
-Adaptive compressing is implemented to achieve best possible image quality.
+Adaptive compression is implemented to achieve best possible image quality.

 For **ov2640** sensor, compression level can be set in range 1..63 (lower is better quality).
 However **ov2640** can return broken frames or crash with compression levels lower then 8.
 Also, decreasing compression level below 8 increases frame size but does not increase image much due to bad sensor quality itself.
 System uses range 8...63.